HaxeFoundation/HaxeManual/output/HaxeManual/website/cr-dce.md

 > ##### Trivia: DCE and try.haxe.org
 >
-> DCE for the `Javascript` target saw vast improvements when the website <http://try.haxe.org> was published.
-Initial reception of the generated Javascript code was mixed, leading to a more fine-grained selection of which code to eliminate.
+> DCE for the `JavaScript` target saw vast improvements when the website <http://try.haxe.org> was published.
+Initial reception of the generated JavaScript code was mixed, leading to a more fine-grained selection of which code to eliminate.

 ---